INS Vikramaditya: The deal

 The Indian Navy Chief of Naval Staff, Admiral Sureesh Mehta, defended the price for the warship, saying, "I can't comment on the CAG.
-But you all are defence analysts, can you get me an aircraft carrier for less than USD 2 billion?
+But you all are defence analysts, can you get me an aircraft carrier for less than US$2 billion?
 If you can, I am going to sign a cheque right now".

 The statement from the Chief of Naval Staff at that time indicated that the final deal could be over US$2 billion.
 When asked about CAG's finding that the navy had not done its risk analysis before going in for the ship, he was quoted as saying, "I can ensure you that there is no such thing.
-There is no question, we have been looking at the ship since the late 90s."
+There is no question, we have been looking at the ship since the late '90s."